Remembering 'Mr. Moms' on Father's Day

 Barton Lee Jackson “was a problem solver; the bigger the problem, the happier he was,” according to a lengthy obituary published in the Idaho Statesman.

 Eventually Bart came to realize that the pursuit of triple-digit salaries and professional challenges paled in comparison to the time spent with his family.

 He moved his family to Eagle, Idaho, “so that they could experience the same quality of life” he had had growing up in rural Odessa, Florida.

 [He later] retired from the corporate world and became “Mr. Mom” while his wife, Carrie, pursued a teaching career.

 Steven Carl Veatch did not have children of his own, but the offspring of his best friend, Betty Clark, were listed as survivors in his obituary that ran in the Logan (Utah) Herald Journal.

-The 48-year-old bachelor was a surrogate father figure to Betty's sons. . .
-He went on to be "Mr. Mom" to (their) seven beautiful and wonderful children from the time they were newborn babies.
+The 48-year-old bachelor “was a surrogate father figure to Betty’s sons,” and later was “Mr. Mom” to their “seven beautiful and wonderful children from the time they were newborn babies.”